 Then there is microwave oven thawing.
 I recommend against this for a variety of reasons, the main one being that you will end up partially cooking the edges of the bird before the thickest innermost parts are thawed.
 So just don't do it.
 Plan ahead.

 If you wish to brine your turkey, then this is the time to start.
 The brine needs to be boiled, then brought back to "refrigerator temperature" before you put your turkey in it.
-Start making the brine two days before the day you plan to cook your turkey, that gives you enough time to leave the brine in the refrigerator over night, then put the turkey in the brine the next day, and then allow your turkey to dry before you cook it.
+Start making the brine three days before the day you plan to cook your turkey, that gives you enough time to leave the brine in the refrigerator over night, then put the turkey in the brine the next day, and then allow your turkey to dry before you cook it.
 Here is a recipe and instructions for how to brine a turkey.

 The morning of the day before you are serving your turkey: Remove turkey from bag.
 Remove neck and giblets from body cavities.
 Just reach in and pull them out.
 The neck and giblets are usually in a bag or bags, plastic or paper, in one or both cavities.
 The turkey has one cavity at the front and one at the back.
 If you are brining your turkey, put it in the brine now, otherwise put the turkey back in the bag, or re-wrap the turkey in plastic wrap and put it back in the refrigerator.